demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 ### microsoft-365-defender-advanced-hunting
 ***
 Advanced hunting is a threat-hunting tool that uses specially constructed queries to examine the past 30 days of event data in Microsoft 365 Defender.
+Details on how to write queries you can find [here](https://docs.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-query-language?view=o365-worldwide).

 #### Base Command